 Ben Zefeng Zhang

-Before graduate school, I worked for a few years as a journalist and photographer.
-I enjoy cycling, swimming, running, yoga, and scuba diving.
+Before graduate school, I worked for a few years as a journalist, feature writer, and photographer at an international news outlet.
+I enjoy cycling, swimming, running, hiking, and yoga.
 Please feel free to contact me directly.

 Research areas: